 As mentioned in Section 7.4, the SWM strategy varies based on the post-development drainage area.
-The contributing area to POST-1, POST-4, POST-6 and TR-1 requires no quality control due to these catchments being comprised of clean water areas (roofs and backlots of residential units).
+The contributing area to POST-1, POST-4, POST-5, POST-6, and TR-1 requires no quality control due to these catchments being comprised of clean water areas (walkways, roofs, and backlots of residential units).

-For the park area in POST-5, bioretention facilities are proposed to treat the runoff.
 For POST-3, the major system will drain to the CP trail ditch (outlet #1).
 The CP trail ditch will be regraded to act as an enhanced grass swale.

 For POST-2, POST-3 (minor system), and SWMF, quality control will be also provided by the SWM Facility.
 The conceptual design of the proposed SWM Facility has incorporated a permanent pool and a sediment forebay to provide "enhanced protection" (Stormwater Management Planning and Design Manual, Ministry of the Environment, 2003).
 A sediment forebay has been provided to facilitate enhanced quality treatment in conformance with MECP forebay design guidelines.
 See Appendix E for forebay sizing calculations.
-Furthermore, a treatment train approach is proposed for POST-2 with runoff treated via catchbasin shields and tree pits.

-The Subject Development drainage area for the SWM Facility is 18.92 ha with an associated imperviousness of 68%.
-As such, the minimum water quality volume for the stormwater wet pond is 220 m3/ha (Stormwater Management Planning and Design Manual, Ministry of the Environment, 2003).
+The Subject Development drainage area for the SWM Facility is 19.40 ha with an associated imperviousness of 68%.
+As such, the minimum water quality volume for the SWMF is 220 m3/ha (Stormwater Management Planning and Design Manual, Ministry of the Environment, 2003).
 The total water quality volume consists of 180 m3/ha for the permanent pool and 40 m3/ha for extended detention.

-Erosion control will be achieved within the SWMF facility via the detention of the 25mm event for a minimum drawdown of 24 hours.
+Erosion control will be principally achieved by incorporating extended detention into the operation of the SWMF.
+Sizing was based on providing the minimum 24 hour extended detention of the runoff volume produced during a 25 mm storm event.
 The required and provided extended detention and permanent pool values have been summarized in Table 8.
 Refer to Appendix E for the water quality and extended detention calculations.

 Table 8: Stormwater Management Facility Quality and Erosion Control

 SWM Facility

-Required Volume (m 3) Provided Volume (m 3)
+Required Volume (m3) Provided Volume (m3)

-Permanent Pool 3408 4060
+Permanent Pool 3,498 3,894

-MOE Extended Detention 756 - 3228
+MOE Extended Detention 776 3 550

-Erosion Control 3038
+Erosion Control 3,128 3,559